 A Science|Business Future-Proofing Medicines high-level roundtable (14:00 – 17:00 CET)

-Against this backdrop, on June 27 the Science|Business Future-Proofing Medicines initiative will convene the first in a series of expert dialogues to explore how EU medicines legislation can anticipate and accommodate future breakthroughs in medical science, data science and digitech.
-This invitation-only event in Copenhagen will focus on ways in which the exchange of, and access to, health data can be improved, across sectors and borders, to support medicines development and demonstrate efficiency.
-Over time, by gathering best practices and thought leadership at national level, the initiative will look to develop recommendations for “future-proofing” the EU regulatory framework and accelerating the delivery of treatments to patients and citizens.
+On June 27, the Science|Business Future-Proofing Medicines initiative will convene the first in a series of expert dialogues which will explore answers to these issues and more.
+By gathering best practices and thought leadership at national level, the initiative will look to develop recommendations for “future-proofing” the EU regulatory framework and accelerating the delivery of treatments to patients and citizens.

 Against this backdrop, our invitation-only event in Copenhagen will focus on ways in which the exchange of, and access to, health data can be improved, across sectors and borders, to support medicines development and evaluation.
 In parallel, it will ask what the EU at large can learn from the renowned Danish approach to health data management and use.